Seeking peace. Striving for justice. Together.

 Ring your church bells

 Jesus, joy, oh our heart's comfort - a hymn prayer

 Hold a prayer vigil - join with people around the world in a vigil

 Sponsor a concert or community event

 Recognize the educators in your community

 Invite children, youth and young adults (and older adults!) to share their ideas for how peace can be pursued in writing, drawing, speaking, film or whatever media is appropriate

-Invite peacemakers to reflect on their experiences and share their stories
+Invite teachers and students and others involved in education to to reflect on their experiences and share their stories

 Clean up a portion of God's creation